This website is best viewed in a browser that supports web standards.

 Recipient shall have the class rank of sophomore or above, shall have maintained a minimum GPA of 2.50, shall currently live in or shall have lived in the fraternity house for one full semester, and shall have maintained continued "active membership" since initiation while in attendance at Northwest.

 Recipient shall be classified as a high school graduating senior and be accepted as an entering freshman by the University.
 Recipient shall have maintained a high school GPA of 3.00 or above and must be nominated by a TKE alumnus.
 Recipient shall demonstrate strong leadership skills, academic performance, participation in school activities and community involvement.

 Recipient shall be a graduate of the Upward Bound program at Northwest and be enrolled as a full-time student at Northwest.
 The Recipient shall be classified as a first-time freshman.
 Academic achievement and financial need will be the leading criteria.
 Contact the Upward Bound office for an application.

-	Recipient shall be a graduate of Lafayette High School, St. Joseph, Missouri, be a member of the graduating class in the year in which the scholarship is awarded, have attended Lafayette six semesters, rank in the upper one-half of the class on the seven semester rank, and show financial need.
+Recipient shall be a graduate of Lafayette High School, St. Joseph, Mo., be a member of the graduating class in the year in which the scholarship is awarded, have attended Lafayette six semesters, rank in the upper one-half of the class on the seven semester rank, and show financial need.
 See high school guidance counselor fo application.